-If a student considers that there is evidence to support the awarding of additional marks to her/his final examination, she/he may request a re-read.
+If a student considers that there is evidence to support the awarding of additional marks to their final examination, they may request a re-read.
 The student must first complete the KPE Request for Reread of Final Examination form.
-On this form the student is asked to demonstrate that her/ his answers substantially warrant additional marks by citing specific instances of disagreement; these may be supported, at the discretion of the instructor, by such documentary evidence as course handouts, course readings/textbooks, lecture notes, etcetera.
+On this form the student is asked to demonstrate that their answers substantially warrant additional marks by citing specific instances of disagreement; these may be supported, at the discretion of the instructor, by such documentary evidence as course handouts, course readings/textbooks, lecture notes, etcetera.
 The student must do more than simply assert that, "I disagree with the marking", or that "I believe I deserve more marks".
-If the student is not in possession of her/his final examination and needs to view it in order to complete the form, she/he can submit a request for a supervised viewing while completing the form in the Undergraduate Office.
-Such requests should be submitted to the Undergraduate Office.
-Supervised examination viewing will be available on three days in January, three days in May and three days in September, listed on the Undergraduate website, by appointment only.
-If students have classes, labs or tutorials during scheduled supervised examination viewing, an alternate time may be granted unless the student can be accommodated during this time in the following term, before the six month deadline.
-Students are entitled to 30 minutes viewing time per examination.
-The Request for Re-read form must be submitted to the Undergraduate Office within six months of the publication of final marks.
+The Request for Re-read of Final Examination form must be submitted to the Registrar's Office within six months of the posting of the final grade on the student web service.
 A master examination (answer key, rubric, or model answer) will be provided at the time of viewing.
 [For some examinations, particularly those with multiple choice questions, there may be an examination key that is essential to the marking of the examination, while in other types of examinations, a rubric or model answer, if relevant, will be required.
 In such cases these documents should be provided at the time of viewing.]

 The submitted request will be directed to the course instructor.
 A recheck or reread may result in a grade being lowered, raised or not changed.
 In submitting this request, the student acknowledges that no further requests to re-evaluate this work will be considered by the instructor.